RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 Twitter cards can be tested with [Twitters validator](https://cards-dev.twitter.com/validator) (Requires a Twitter account).

-## Icons:
+## Icons

 [Andrey Sitnik](https://github.com/ai) has a really solid article on this: [How to Favicon in 2021](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs).
 I recommend [realfavicongenerator.net](https://realfavicongenerator.net/) for the generation of the image files themselves.

 These are the icons I use for this site: